 Mean score of companies in the Copper Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Lundin Mining reported total carbon emissions of approximately 671,834,000 kg CO2e for Scope 1 and about 871,778,000 kg CO2e for Scope 2 (market-based).
 This represents a significant increase from 2023, where emissions were approximately 594,304,000 kg CO2e for Scope 1 and around 253,495,000 kg CO2e for Scope 2 (market-based).
-The total emissions for 2023 amounted to about 847,799,000 kg CO2e when combining both scopes.
-Lundin Mining has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 (market-based) emissions by 35% by 2030, using adjusted 2019 emissions as a baseline.
+The total emissions for 2023 were about 847,799,000 kg CO2e when combining both scopes.
+Lundin Mining has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 35% by 2030, using adjusted 2019 emissions as a baseline.
 This target reflects the company's commitment to sustainability and aligns with industry standards for climate action.
-The company has consistently disclosed its emissions data, focusing on Scope 1 and Scope 2, while it has not reported any Scope 3 emissions.
-Lundin Mining's emissions data is not cascaded from any parent organization, indicating that the figures are independently reported.
-Overall, Lundin Mining's ongoing efforts to reduce emissions and its clear targets for the future demonstrate a proactive approach to addressing climate change within the mining sector.
+The company has not disclosed any Scope 3 emissions data, indicating a potential area for future reporting and improvement.
+Lundin Mining's emissions data is not cascaded from any parent organization, ensuring that the figures are specific to its operations.
+Overall, Lundin Mining's ongoing efforts to reduce emissions and its clear targets demonstrate a proactive approach to addressing climate change within the mining sector.

 Access structured emissions data, company-specific emission factors, and source documents